doom5/skype-siptosis-bitlbee_gentoo-init-script/README.md

 I know, the script can be made much more elegant... but it works, I have no feel like to change it...

-I hope it can be useful...
+I hope it will be useful...

 					Doom5 <doom5@inbox.com>